jtippett/jjfs/docs/user-guide.md

 ### Understanding the Basics

 **How jjfs works:**
-- Each "repo" is a Jujutsu repository stored in `~/.jjfs/repos/<name>/`
+- jjfs stores each "repo" as a Jujutsu repository in `~/.jjfs/repos/<name>/`
-- Each "mount" is a Jujutsu workspace for that repo
+- Each "mount" creates a Jujutsu workspace for that repo
-- Changes in any mount are automatically committed and synced to other mounts
+- jjfs automatically commits and syncs changes in any mount to other mounts
-- Sync happens within ~2 seconds of file changes
+- Sync happens within 2 seconds of file changes

 **Key concepts:**
-- **Repo**: A Jujutsu repository (you can have multiple: notes, code, docs, etc.)
+- **Repo**: A Jujutsu repository (you can create multiple: notes, code, docs)
-- **Mount**: A filesystem location where you can access/edit files
+- **Mount**: A filesystem location where you access and edit files
-- **Workspace**: The underlying jj workspace (managed automatically)
+- **Workspace**: The underlying jj workspace (jjfs manages this automatically)
-- **Sync**: The process of propagating changes between mounts
+- **Sync**: The process that propagates changes between mounts

 ## Common Workflows